 The Downlands Partnership has its own grazing family led by Grazing Officer Sean Grufferty and Grazing Assistant Connor Harrison.

 We currently have a flock of over 180 animals, comprising Herdwick, Beulah Speckled Face and Jacob sheep, Sussex cattle and British Feral goats.
-We manage an extensive conservation grazing programme to maintain and restore rare chalk grassland habitats for our partners, including many Sites of Special Scientific Interest (SSSIs) across NE Surrey, Croydon and Sutton plus in Bromley too.
+We manage an extensive conservation grazing programme to maintain and restore rare chalk grassland habitats for our partners, including many Sites of Special Scientific Interest (SSSIs) across the Partnership area and into Bromley too.

-We also welcome voluntary placements from students studying animal/countryside management, so please do contact Sean or Connor if you would like to join them on day release from college or for short or longer work experience/training placements.
+We also welcome voluntary placements from students studying animal/countryside management, so please do contact us if you would like to join the grazing team on day release from college or for short or longer work experience/training placements.

-You could support us from your armchair too!
+You could support us from your sofa too!

 If you are unable to help by taking part in practical conservation work, you could please kindly consider supporting the Downlands Partnership by taking up a membership or by giving a donation to our registered independent charity partner, the Downlands Trust.

-The Trust was established in November 2008 and is run by six voluntary trustees that actively support our countryside management work; they work hard raising funds through memberships, fundraising and local outreach activities in partnership with us.
+The Downlands Trust was established in November 2008 and is run by seven dedicated voluntary trustees that actively support our countryside management work; they work hard raising funds through memberships, fundraising and local outreach activities in partnership with us.

 Many thanks for your support.